aws-samples/sample-well-architected-mcp-servers/docs/cognito-centralization-guide.md

 ## Overview

-### Current Architecture (Before Refactoring)
+### Current Architecture (Implemented)
-- Each component creates its own Cognito user pool
-- Separate user management for each service
-- Duplicated authentication configuration
-- Users need separate accounts for different components

-### New Architecture (After Refactoring)
 - Single shared Cognito user pool for all components
-- Centralized user management
+- Centralized user management via Parameter Store (`/coa/cognito/*`)
 - Multiple client applications for different use cases
 - Single sign-on across all components
+- Automatic configuration discovery for all components

+### Legacy Architecture (Before Refactoring)
+- Each component created its own Cognito user pool
+- Separate user management for each service
+- Duplicated authentication configuration
+- Users needed separate accounts for different components

+**Note**: The Cloud Optimization Assistant platform has already implemented the centralized approach.
+This guide serves as documentation for the current implementation and migration guidance for similar systems.

 ## Benefits of Centralization